sketchai/preprocessing/README.md

     poetry install
 ```

-To update package dependencies,
+At a later stage, if you want to update package dependencies,
 ```
     poetry update
 ```

-3. Ensure you have cloned the following repositories somewhere:
+3. Ensure you have cloned the following repositories:
 ```bash
     # sketchai local dependencies
     git clone https://github.com/sketchai/sam